Yuka Takaoka: Background

-Attack on Phoenix Luna
+Stabbing of Phoenix Luna

 On May 23, 2019, Takaoka was looking at Luna's cell phone whilst he was in the bathroom, and came across photos of Luna with other women at the nightclub, which she interpreted to be photos of Luna being intimate with other women.
 That night, Takaoka waited until approximately 3:50 AM to ensure Luna was fully asleep, and thrusted a kitchen knife into Luna's abdomen.
 Luna then quickly pushed Takaoka away, and ran towards the elevator before falling unconscious.

 Takaoka said she became sad, and both wanted Luna dead and wanted to die herself.
 She then took a bloodied Luna to the lobby of their residence.
 In a now-infamous photo, Takaoka is shown sitting on the floor of the residence lobby next to Luna's nude, unconscious body and ignoring officers arriving at the scene, with her legs covered in Luna's blood while smoking a cigarette and calling through her cell phone, reportedly stating that "I did not want to go anywhere, so I sat down at the outside staircase ...
 I did not call emergency services because I intended to die after watching him die from the stabbing."
 Takaoka claimed that, "Since I loved him so much, I just couldn't help it.
 After killing [him], I, too, wanted to die."
 She was arrested and charged with attempted murder.
 Luna was hospitalized in critical condition and remained in a coma for five days, but survived the attack and made a full recovery.
 While in custody inside a patrol car, Takaoka flashed what was described as an "evil grin" to an unknown person.

 Aftermath

 Social media attention

-Following the attack, Takaoka gained online notoriety due to her perceived attractive appearance among the online public and similarities to a Yandere, a term in anime used to describe a psychotic and often homicidal girl obsessed with a lover after perceived betrayal.
+Following the attack, Takaoka gained online notoriety due to her perceived attractive appearance among the online public and similarities to a yandere, a term in anime used to describe a psychotic and often homicidal girl obsessed with a lover after perceived betrayal.
 Users on Instagram had described Takaoka as a "too beautiful criminal."
 Social media users created fan-made photos and videos, in addition to paintings and drawings dedicated to her in what was described in the media as a dark fascination with the crime.
 Kenji Nakano of Tokyo Reporter and Marnie O'Neill of News.com.au wrote that Takaoka's fanbase is an example of a broader and troubling online phenomenon towards attractive criminals, nearly akin to celebrity worship.